Skip to the content.

 Overall Accuracy

 In the real world, if we were to make deployment decisions about the model, the question to ask would likely be “how many false positives are we willing to sift through to find the true positives.”
 There are clearly favorable configurations of the neural network that flag a substantial portion of the positives as positives, while only flagging a small portion of negatives as positives.
-For example, when using a model where OHE was not applied after SMOTE, only 2% of loans would have to be looked at to identify almost 50% of the fraud.
+For example, when using a model with certain parameters where OHE was not applied after SMOTE, only 2% of loans would have to be looked at to identify almost 50% of the fraud.
 A system with this accuracy profile could be used to triage case work and capture low hanging fruit.
 To look at 18,000 loans is a lot easier than 900,000.
+Other models identified over 60% of the fraud, though false positive rates were correspondingly higher.

 Discussion

-The results of our best-performing model, using a fully connected neural network with a positive class misclassification weight of 750 and no re-encoding of one-hot features after SMOTE, offer a revealing snapshot of both progress and limitation in PPP fraud detection.
+The results of our best-performing model, using a fully connected neural network with a positive class misclassification weight of 750 and no re-encoding of one-hot features after SMOTE, offer a revealing snapshot of both progress and limitation of our neural-network-based PPP fraud detection.
+The confusion matrix below shows the classification accuracy.

-At face value, these results reflect significant imbalance.
+At face value, these results reflect significant error rates.
 The model incorrectly flags over 28,000 loans as potentially fraudulent and still misses 14 confirmed frauds.
-However, this framing is misleading.
+However, we argue that this framing is incorrect.

 Most of the ~193,000 negative examples in our dataset are not truly verified as clean.
 They simply haven’t been confirmed as fraudulent, which makes traditional evaluation metrics like precision, recall, and accuracy unreliable.
-Many so-called false positives may, in fact, be unconfirmed fraud cases.
-We believe the model is best interpreted as a tool to identify potential for fraud.
+Many so-called false negatives may, in fact, be unconfirmed fraud cases.
+Hence, the high false positive rate may not be as grave as may initially seem.

 In this configuration: